-In addition to the general education requirements in Humanities and Fine Arts, students seeking the bachelor of arts degree in History must successfully complete at least 30 semester hours in history, of which at least 24 hours must be upper-level and at least 15 hours in residence.
-Students must complete at least two upper-level courses in the History of Europe (could include HIST 3230: Ancient World), one course in Latin American or Non-Western History and two courses in the History of the United States.
+In addition to the general education requirements in Humanities and Fine Arts, students seeking the bachelor of arts degree in History must successfully complete at least 36 semester hours in history, of which at least 24 hours must be upper-level and at least 18 hours in residence.
+Students must complete at least two upper-level courses in the History of Europe (could include HIST 3230: Ancient World), one course in Latin American or Non-Western History, two courses in the History of the United States and nine hours of

+History electives.
 Among the courses available may be HIST 4931: Selected Topics in History which covers European, Latin American and Non-Western or United States history.